Culture of Morocco: Jellaba, Gandoura, Jabador and Burnous

-The traditional dress for men and women is called djellaba (جلابة); a long, loose, hooded garment with full sleeves.
+The traditional dress for men and women is called Jellaba (جلابة); a long, loose, hooded garment with full sleeves.
 The djellaba has a hood that comes to a point called a qob.
 The qob protects the wearer from the sun or in colder climates, like the mountains, the qob keeps in body heat and protects the face from falling snow.
 For special occasions, men also wear a red cap called a bernousse, more commonly referred to as a Fez.
-Women wear kaftans (قفطان) decorated with ornaments.
+Women wear Jellaba (قفطان) decorated with ornaments.
 Nearly all men, and most women, wear balgha (بلغة) —- soft leather slippers with no heel, often dyed yellow.
 Women also wear high-heeled sandals, often with silver or gold tinsel.

-The distinction between a djellaba and a kaftan is the hood on the djellaba, which a kaftan lacks.
-Most women's djellabas are brightly colored and have ornate patterns, stitching, or beading, while men's djellabas are usually plainer and colored neutrally.
+The distinction between a Jellaba and a Gandoura is the hood on the Jellaba, which a Gandoura lacks.
+Most women's Jellabas are brightly colored and have ornate patterns, stitching, or beading, while men's Jellabas are usually plainer and colored neutrally.